 Omega-3 may boost vitamin B

-Care and cure magazine - Spring 2016
+From Care and cure magazine - Spring 2016, find out about vitamin B supplements.

 New research suggests that vitamin B supplements could help to improve learning and memory for some older people who have high levels of omega-3 fatty acids in their blood.